What’s a Spiritual Formation Group?

 Students sign up for a new SFG at the beginning of each school year.
 Look for SFG announcements on campus or in your LCU email inbox.
-Contact Student Services for more information.
+Contact Student Development for more information.

 How do I become an SFG Leader?

 Any student who wants to lead an SFG must meet the SFG student leader requirements listed below.
-He or she must also submit an SFG student leader application to Student Services.
+He or she must also submit an SFG student leader application to Student Development.
 All SFG leaders must attend every scheduled SFG student leader training session.
-Contact Student Services for dates.
+Contact Student Development for dates and an application.

 The following represents our expectations for a Student SFG Leader:

 - Must be a junior or senior (sophomores allowed by special exception).

 - Must not be enrolled in more than 18 academic credit hours.